Student Assembly California Core Ambassador

 The Student Assembly California Core Ambassador represents the concerns of students throughout California at the national level.
 Matt Downey, our California Student Assembly Core Ambassador participates, speaks, or makes motions to the House of Delegates, which is the highest decision-making body of the association and is where decisions are made on issues that frequently have far-reaching implications for the association and the profession.
 Please contact Matt Downey with any questions or concerns.

-Attend the 2016 CPTA Annual Conference with more than 1,100 fellow Physical Therapists and Physical Therapist Assistants who will come to Santa Clara this year to exchange best practices and establish new strategies that will help elevate our profession.
-CPTA student members pay just $119 if registered by July 1!
+Attend the 2017 CPTA Annual Conference with more than 1,100 fellow Physical Therapists and Physical Therapist Assistants in San Diego to exchange best practices and establish new strategies that will help elevate our profession.

 2017 California Student Conclave